-Labour productivity stagnated in the UK in the years between the financial crisis and the emergence of Covid-19.
-At the same time labour supply and employment grew strongly, driven primarily by net inward migration.
-While labour productivity should be independent of labour supplied in the long run, this need not be the case in the medium-run.
-Our evidence suggests that around one-fifth, or $4\frac{1}{2}pp$, of the 25 log point fall in productivity from its previous trend can be explained by increased labour supply, with idiosyncratic factors and a slowdown in TFP growth accounting for most of the shortfall.
+Labour productivity stagnated in the UK between the financial crisis and the emergence of Covid-19.
+At the same time, labour supply and employment rose strongly, driven primarily by net inward migration.
+Although labour productivity should be independent of labour supplied in the long run, this need not be the case in the medium-run while capital-per-worker adjusts.
+Our evidence suggests that around one-fifth, or 4pp, of the 21 log point fall in productivity from its previous trend can be explained by increased labour supply, with a slowdown in TFP growth accounting for most of the shortfall.